Rey (Star Wars): Absence from merchandise

 When The Force Awakens was released, fans noticed a lack of licensed toys featuring Rey, despite her being the film's main protagonist.
 For example, Hasbro released a version of Monopoly based on The Force Awakens that did not feature Rey.
-After receiving criticism, Hasbro stated that Rey was withheld to avoid revealing spoilers, and that she would be featured in future toy releases.
-Paul Southern, the head of Lucasfilm Licensing, said that they wanted to protect the secrets that "the Force awakens in Rey" and that her character carries a lightsaber.
+After receiving criticism, Hasbro stated that Rey was withheld to avoid spoilers, and that she would be featured in future toy releases.
+Paul Southern, the head of Lucasfilm Licensing, said that they wanted to protect the secret that "the Force awakens in Rey" and that her character carries a lightsaber.
 He said that demand for Rey products was underestimated.
-Abrams said it was "preposterous and wrong" that Rey was not well-represented in merchandizing."
-The CBBC presenter and voice actor Christopher Johnson stated: "It still baffles me to this day that some toy manufacturers don't think that girls want to play with 'superhero' toys and that boys aren't interested in female characters."
+Abrams said it was "preposterous and wrong" that Rey was not well-represented in merchandizing.
+Christopher Johnson of CBBC said he was baffled "that some toy manufacturers don't think that girls want to play with 'superhero' toys and that boys aren't interested in female characters".